-The Department of Housing offers bond assistance and two weeks' rent in advance as an interest-free loan to help people obtain accommodation in the private rental market.
+The Housing Authority offers bond assistance and two weeks' rent in advance as an interest-free loan to help people obtain accommodation in the private rental market.
 Maximum loan depends on your circumstances.

 This loan scheme is extremely popular, with more than 10,000 loans approved each year.

-If approved for bond assistance or rent in advance, the Department of Housing will give you conditional approval and a form for your prospective landlord to sign.
-You must return this form to the Department who will then confirm this immediately with your landlord and arrange prompt payment.
+If approved for bond assistance or rent in advance, the Housing Authority will give you conditional approval and a form for your prospective landlord to sign.
+You must return this form to the Housing Authority who will then confirm this immediately with your landlord and arrange prompt payment.

 The loan is repaid in regular payments of at least $25 per fortnight.

-Applicants must meet Bond Assistance Loan Scheme income limits; not have assets above $2500 for singles and $5000 for couples; and should be 16 years or over.
+Applicants must meet Bond Assistance Loan Scheme income limits; not have assets above $2,500 for singles without dependants, $5,000 for singles with dependants and $5,000 for couples with or without dependants; and should be 16 years or over.

 Rent cannot be more than 60 per cent of an applicant's gross income.

 If you have any queries please contact firstname.lastname@example.org.